 The Leadership Team

-Secretary & Director – Chuck Munk
+Director & President – Chuck Munk

 Chuck Munk - West Volusia Christian Ministry Homeless Housing VisionaryChuck and his wife, Nancy, are the owners of Central Florida Property Investors.
 Along with being a licensed Realtor, Chuck brings a variety of experience to our board.